abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ## Create a new `http-router` service yaml file

-The default install define the `http-router` service with as `nodePort` type.
-We are going to update the `http-router` service with a `LoadBalancer` type.
+The default installation configures the `http-router` service as type `NodePort`.
+You will update it to type `LoadBalancer` to expose the service with a public IP address.

-Create a file named `http-router.yaml`
+Create a file named `http-router.yaml`:

 ```
 apiVersion: v1